truenas/documentation/content/References/ConceptsAndTerms.md

 ## Accounts Terminology

 * *root* User: *root* is the primary account that by default has access to all commands and files on a Linux and Unix-like operating systems.
 It is also referred to as the root account, root user, and/or the superuser.
-This is similar to the "Administrator" account on Windows.
+This is similar to the administrator account on Windows.

-* User: A *user* account is an additional account on a Linux and Unix-like operating system that has a lower permission levels than the "root" account.
+* User: A *user* account is an additional account on a Linux and Unix-like operating system that has a lower permission levels than the root account.

 * Group:  A *group* is a collection of users.
 The main purpose of the groups is to easily define a set of privileges like read, write, or execute permission for a given resource that can be shared among the multiple users within the group.